DurinKhampa/javascript-ATM-example/README.md

-# javascript-ATM-example
+Basic ATM.
-ATM with js show delivered money
+User introduce how much money needs and ATM show bills and sustracs from an array